Awsthyn/training-requirements/Linux for Bioinformatics/answer_example.md

 Q12.
 What does the zcat command do?

-A: the zcat command lets you view contents of a compressed file.
+A: The zcat command lets you view contents of a compressed file.

-Q13. what does the head command do?
+Q13.
+What does the head command do?

 A: the head command outputs the first part of files. (default: 10 lines)

-Q14. what does the number 100 signify in the command?
+Q14.
+What does the number 100 signify in the command?

 A: show the first 100 lines of the file. (-n flag)

 Q15.
 What is | doing?

-Use the output from the left command as input to the right command.
+It uses the output from the left command as input to the right command.
 Very used to create pipelines.

 Q16.
 What format are the downloaded sequencing reads in?